Did you know that Tulum is the only Mayan civilization site built on the edge of the sea?

 Best Time To Go

 Tulum is a year-round attraction.
 The hottest months are May through August, but the sea breezes make it tolerable.
 Hurricane season is June 1- Nov 1, and you may have good days or bad days.
 November through March you will have pleasant weather and less rainy days.
-Tulum is about 45 minutes south of Plays del Carmen where you can arrange many tours.
+Tulum is about 45 minutes south of Playa del Carmen where you can arrange many tours.

 Whatever time of the year you go, Tulum is worth the visit.
 Take a little extra time to visit its beach as well.
 With white sand and sparkling blue water, its one of the most picturesque beaches in the Riviera Maya.
 You might even get lucky and see some turtle tracks.